Dr Neil Christie

 Since 1992 I have duly risen in the ranks at Leicester to Senior Lecturer and now to Reader in Archaeology.
 Among my current administrative duties in the School I am the Postgraduate (Research) Tutor overseeing all research postgraduates and editor to the School Bulletin.

-My main research areas cover late Roman to medieval archaeology, with a special interest in the late Roman Empire, in Italy and in urbanism, plus in areas such as defences, and church archaeology.
+My main research areas cover late Roman to medieval archaeology, with a special interest in the late Roman Empire, in Italy and in urbanism, plus in themes such as defences, and church archaeology.

-I am very much active in fieldwork with projects in Italy (currently with Denis Sami at Cesenatico between Rimini and Ravenna; and since Sept 2011 at the San Martino hilltop site near Tenno near the north end of lake Garda) and from 2008-2011, in England at the late Saxon and Norman town of Wallingford in south Oxfordshire, where we used, in an AHRC funded project, an array of techniques to tease out the plan and contents of the site from its late Saxon roots through Norman castle building to later medieval decline.
+I am very much active in fieldwork with projects in Italy (currently with Denis Sami at Cesenatico between Rimini and Ravenna; and from 2011-13 at the San Martino hilltop site near Tenno near the north end of lake Garda) and from 2008-2011, in England at the late Saxon and Norman town of Wallingford in south Oxfordshire.
+The latter wasan AHRC funded project, which employed an array of techniques to tease out the plan and contents of the site from its late Saxon roots through Norman castle building to later medieval decline.
 See the Wallingford Burh to Borough Project (with major project monograph publication in 2013).